 What is a Medicare Advantage Plan?

-Medicare Advantage is the equivalent of Medicare Part C. These are health plans offered through private insurance companies and is another way to get your Part A and Part B coverage, may include Part D and some extra benefits not covered by Original Medicare.
+Medicare Advantage is the equivalent of Medicare Part C. These are health plans offered through private insurance companies and is an alternative way to get your Original Medicare (Part A and Part B)coverage coverage, may include Part D and some extra benefits generally not covered by Original Medicare.
 Some of these added benefits may be eye glasses, a dental plan, hearing aids, routine chiropractic and acupuncture services, transportation, worldwide emergency coverage, over-the-counter benefits and more.

 Different Types of Medicare Advantage Plans